 How to Optimize Your Drupal Support Relationship

-On the surface, there’s not much about Drupal support and maintenance that seems compelling.
+On the surface, there’s not much about Drupal maintenance and support that seems compelling.

 As the Director of Support Services here at Promet Source, my team and I are passionate about great Drupal support relationships that add value on multiple levels.
 Drupal support is not a commodity.
 It’s a relationship that stands to set your site, and your entire organization up for success over the long haul.